mhenke/CFML-in-100-minutes/cfml100mins.markdown

 "arguments.counter GT 0" and finds that yes, the counter is greater than zero.
 Since the condition is true, execute the instructions inside the loop.
-First print out **The counter is #arguments.counter#** then take the value of "Arguments.counter" and subtract one from it.
-Next, we overwrite the previous value of "Arguments.counter" with the new value.
+First print out **The counter is #arguments.counter#** then take the value of "arguments.counter" and subtract one from it.
+Next, we overwrite the previous value of "arguments.counter" with the new value.
 Then the loop goes back to the
 "condition" / "while" statement.
 Is it still true?
 If so, print the line and subtract one again.
 Keep repeating until the condition is false.